technikhil314/www/docs/daterangepicker/options.md

         <tr>
             <td>position</td>
             <td>string</td>
             <td>position of the flyout which will open.
-By default it opens on left edge of input box</td>
+By default it opens on left edge of input box.
+This is intelligently overridden based on space available on left or right.</td>
             <td>'left'</td>
             <td>'left','right','center'</td>
         </tr>